bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 ##### `:association_foreign_key`

-By convention, Rails assumes that the column in the join table used to hold the foreign key pointing to the other model is the name of that model with the suffix `_id` added.
+By convention, Quails assumes that the column in the join table used to hold the foreign key pointing to the other model is the name of that model with the suffix `_id` added.
 The `:association_foreign_key` option lets you set the name of the foreign key directly:

 TIP: The `:foreign_key` and `:association_foreign_key` options are useful when setting up a many-to-many self-join.
 For example: